 You may be able to acquire general liability insurance at a discounted rate by purchasing it as part of a business owner’s policy (BOP) rather than as a standalone policy.
 A BOP is a more comprehensive solution that includes multiple forms of coverage, such as business interruption and property insurance.

-Other Types Of Coverage Resale Business Need
+Other Types of Coverage Resale Businesses Need

 While general liability is the most important type of insurance to have, there are several other forms of coverage you should be aware of.
 Below are some other types of insurance all resale businesses should obtain:

 As a seller of products, it is important to protect yourself from liability related to those products.
 Product liability insurance will provide protection.
 Should a customer try to hold you responsible for damage or injury caused by a product you sold, your insurance will pay for your legal fees and any settlements if they are required.